lfbraz/azure-data-science-e2e/README.md

 ## Lab Guide

-Throughout a series of X labs you will progressively implement a data science architecture using datasets developed specially for this Lab 🤩.
+Throughout a series of five labs you will progressively implement a data science architecture using datasets developed specially for this Lab 🤩.

 You will start by developing a *churn prediction model* using Azure Databricks.
 To do this, you must import a dataset with customer information from Empresa Contoso already classified with information from customers who previously canceled the service or not.